lukevella/rallly/README.md

 Check out the [self-hosting repo](https://github.com/lukevella/rallly-selfhosted) for more information on running your own instance of Rallly.

-_[2023-01-12]: The docker configuration for self-hosters previously stored in this repo has been moved to the self-hosting repo mentioned above.
-Please switch to that repo if you are self-hosting._

 ## Running locally

 Clone this repo and change directory to the root of the repository.